TomPace101/nanopore_diffusion/notes.md

 - file name (property)
 - full path (property)
 This would simplify things a lot if we had it.
+Or would it?
+You have to use this class as the appropriate object attribute, meaning at initialization it has to be there.
+That doesn't fit with the way ParameterSet works.

+_TODO_ in buildgeom, validate geometric inputs (different formulas for different geometries)

 # Refactoring